tferracina/clockwork/README.md

-# Clocker: simple CLI time tracker (v1.0.0)
+# clockwork: simple CLI time tracker (v1.0.1)

-Clocker is a simple command-line interface (CLI) tool designed to help you track your time spent on different tasks.
-Whether you’re working on personal projects, studying, or managing work tasks, Clocker makes it simple to log and visualize your time.
+clockwork is a simple command-line interface (CLI) tool designed to help you track your time spent on different tasks.
+Whether you’re working on personal projects, studying, or managing work tasks, clockwork makes it simple to log and visualize your time.

 ## Installation

 ### Option 1: Using the Executable (Recommended for non-technical users)

-1. Go to the [Releases](https://github.com/tferracina/timetrack/releases) page of this repository.
+1. Go to the [Releases](https://github.com/tferracina/clockwork/releases) page of this repository.
-2. Download the latest version of the `clocker` executable for your operating system.
+2. Download the latest version of the `clockwork` executable for your operating system. (all platforms available now)
 3. Place the executable in a convenient location on your computer.

 ### Option 2: Running from Source